inwosu11/codepath-prework/README.md

 Submitted by: **Ikechukwu Nwosu**

-**IOS Prework Ike Nwosu** is an app that... [displays an image of my self with 3 labels depicting my bio including my name, university, and job title respectively. also contains a button that randomly changes the color of the background and the text on the screen per click of the button.]
+**IOS Prework Ike Nwosu** is an app that displays an image of my self with 3 labels depicting my bio including my name, university, and job title respectively. also contains a button that randomly changes the color of the background and the text on the screen per click of the button.

 Time spent: **3** hours spent in total
 Submitted by: Ikechukwu Nwosu